peybl/visjo/README.md

 Open the Project in WSL: https://code.visualstudio.com/docs/remote/wsl#_open-a-folder-in-wsl

-Execute scripts in folder /scripts
+Execute scripts in folder /scripts (NOTICE: file endings have to be LF, otherwise the scripts won't work)